 The impact of this homeopathic remedy is often immediate for your dog.
 You’ll see a return to the usual joy in a few minutes.

 You can offer this treatment before getting into your car.
-It’s useful if an acute issue with anxiety or nausea occurs too.
+It’s useful for other types of anxiety or nausea too.

 Cocculus indicus is a great choice when fresh air, or the smell of food, aggravate your dog’s car sickness.

 If you think your dog is sick from watching everything pass by the window, try Cocculus indicus.

 This natural remedy works quickly.